 He was really profound.

-He had so many thoughts that he had had to completely compartmentalize his life, so now he's able to get on with his ex.
+He had so many thoughts that he had had to completely compartmentalize his life.

-He's seems to have reconciled himself to the fact that his young children have been given this drug.
+He seems to have reconciled himself to the fact that his young children have been given this drug.

-He's can love this woman who he never talks to about anything of any importance whatsoever.
+He can love this woman who he never talks to about anything of any importance whatsoever.

-Uh and the people that came in to the exhibition who had only just started falling down the rabbit holes, they seemed much more vital and able to understand the wickedness of it all.
+And the people that came in to the exhibition who had only just started falling down the rabbit holes, they seemed much more vital and able to understand the wickedness of it all.

-Whereas the people that have been in the rabbit holes for quite a while now seem desperate to to cling to something, either by totally separating their life from their thoughts so that it was no kind of overlap and they could basically live an entirely normal existence, but knowing that it was a lie, or clutching at new heroes like Elon Musk or Trump.
+Whereas the people that have been in the rabbit holes for quite a while now seem desperate to cling to something, either by totally separating their life from their thoughts so that it was no kind of overlap and they could basically live an entirely normal existence, but knowing that it was a lie or clutching at new heroes like Elon Musk or Trump.

 And I just wonder if we're all going to be schizophrenic.